laravel/docs/scheduling.md

 <a name="pinging-urls"></a>
 #### Pinging URLs

-Using the `pingBefore` and `thenPing` methods, the scheduler can automatically ping a given URL before or after a task is complete.
-This method is useful for notifying an external service, such as [Laravel Envoyer](https://envoyer.io), that your scheduled task is commencing or has finished execution:
+Using the `pingBefore` and `thenPing` methods, the scheduler can automatically ping a given URL before or after a task is executed.
+This method is useful for notifying an external service, such as [Envoyer](https://envoyer.io), that your scheduled task is beginning or has finished execution:

     $schedule->command('emails:send')
              ->daily()
              ->pingBefore($url)
              ->thenPing($url);

-The `pingBeforeIf` and `thenPingIf` methods may be used to ping a given URL only if the given condition is `true`:
+The `pingBeforeIf` and `thenPingIf` methods may be used to ping a given URL only if a given condition is `true`:

     $schedule->command('emails:send')
              ->daily()
              ->pingBeforeIf($condition, $url)
              ->thenPingIf($condition, $url);

-The `pingOnSuccess` and `pingOnFailure` methods may be used to ping a given URL only if the task succeeds or fails:
+The `pingOnSuccess` and `pingOnFailure` methods may be used to ping a given URL only if the task succeeds or fails.
+A failure indicates that the scheduled Artisan or system command terminated with a non-zero exit code:

     $schedule->command('emails:send')
              ->daily()
              ->pingOnSuccess($successUrl)
              ->pingOnFailure($failureUrl);

 All of the ping methods require the Guzzle HTTP library.
-You can add Guzzle to your project using the Composer package manager:
+Guzzle is typically installed in all new Laravel projects by default, but, you may manually install Guzzle into your project using the Composer package manager if it has been accidentally removed:

     composer require guzzlehttp/guzzle